sourcegraph/about/blogposts/2020/find-and-replace.md

 * [Regexr](https://regexr.com/)
 * [Regviz](http://regviz.org/)

-Even with visualization, however, you may find regexes difficult to read and write.
+Even with visualization, however, regexes are often difficult to read and write.
 It may take multiple attempts and a debugging session to arrive at the correct incantation that properly expresses the find-and-replace pattern you'd like to apply.

 ## Keyboard macros and multiselect

-Another way to address the readability issues with regexes is simply not to use them.
+One way to address the readability issues with regexes in your editor is to use keyboard macros, instead.

 Keyboard macros are a feature of some editors (e.g., [Emacs](https://www.gnu.org/software/emacs/manual/html_node/emacs/Keyboard-Macros.html),